cosmiclentil89/ScaleVMFromOVA/README.md

 # VM Import from OVA

+> **⚠️ Experimental:** This utility is in active development and **not fully supported**.
+Use at your own risk and test thoroughly before deploying to production.
+It follows the logic from a Foreign VM Import

+> **⚠️ Video of Foreign Import** https://www.youtube.com/watch?v=IM00n89U3jw&feature=youtu.be

 A **Go** command-line tool that streamlines the end-to-end refresh and re-import of virtual-machine images exported from a **Scale Computing HC3** cluster as OVA files.
 It automatically copies disk images, rewrites the `scale-metadata` XML, and queues the VM import through HC3’s REST API—turning a multi-step manual procedure into a single command.